Brokenaire/Brokenaire/README.md

 ## I'm a Gamer, Student, and code learner!!

 - 🔭 I just launched my discord first bot.
-- 🌱 I’m currently working on some projects.
+- 🌱 I’m currently working on some projects. .
-- 👯 I’m working on my new dynamic website.
-- 🥅 2021 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to play games.

 ### Languages and Tools: